What are the pros and cons of AI?

 So is AI a force for good?
 Or is it something we should be inherently distrustful of?

-AI is set to dominate the business, consumer and public sector landscape over the next few years with technologists predicting that soon we will be surrounded by IoT devices capable of performing mundane tasks and speeding up complex ones.
-Indeed, many of the benefits AI offer will centre around the workplace.
+Over the next few years, we can expect AI to take over the consumer, business and public sector landscape with many technologists predicting we will soon be surrounded by IoT devices with the ability to speed up complex tasks and perform mundane ones too.
+Many of the benefits offered by AI will centre around the workplace.

-The value of data is now as important to business as oil once was and there is a need to process this data quickly and accurately for real-time results.
-A good example of this type of AI is being used by DeepMind to diagnose sight-threatening eye conditions as accurately as the world's best clinicians.
+Data is now as important to business as oil once was and there is a necessity to process this data accurately and quickly for real-time results.
+A great example of this type of artificial intelligence is being utilised by DeepMind to diagnose sight-threatening eye conditions on the same level of accuracy as the world's top clinicians.

-Working with London-based Moorfields Eye Hospital and UCL's Institute of Ophthalmology, the results of their research could pave the way for the rollout of AI systems in hospitals across the country.
-The AI system reduces the time doctors spend studying thousands of eye scans and can diagnose patients within seconds.
+Alongside UCL's Institute of Ophthalmology and London-based Moorfields Eye Hospital, their research could lead the way for the rollout of AI systems in hospitals throughout the UK.
+Thanks to the AI system, doctors can spend less time studying thousands of eye scans and can help diagnose patients within seconds.

 Eradicating human error

-From lapses in concentration to simple mistakes, even the best of us are prone to errors.
-But an artificially intelligent machine built to perform a specific task has no such idiosyncrasies.
+Even the best of us are prone to errors, whether it's a lapse in concentration or a simple mistake.
+However, an artificially intelligent machine built to carry out a specific task does not display these idiosyncrasies.

-Online grocer Ocado uses automated machines in its warehouse, controlling thousands of robots, communicating with them 10 times a second to coordinate the movement of hundreds of thousands of crates.
+Online grocer Ocado employs automated machines in its warehouse, where it controls thousands of robots, communicating with them 10 times a second to coordinate the logistics of hundreds of thousands of crates.

 An AI machine's ability to process large data sets quickly and accurately will be vital for many smart technologies and environment to operate.
 An example of this is already in operation on many top range smartphones, where AI operates in the background constantly tweaking the phone's settings for maximum performance or battery life.